maxlampe/FrogGAN/README.md

 ### Training

-The final FID scores achieved after the pre-training on the anime faces dataset was 144.11 +- 4.24 after 48 Epochs and for the final frog dataset 138.16 +- 2.17 after 2499 epochs.
+The final FID scores achieved after the pre-training on the anime faces dataset were 144.11 +- 4.24 after 48 Epochs and for the final frog dataset 138.16 +- 2.17 after 2499 epochs.

-As the optimal batch size was 238, the last batch of the frog dataset would be very small and cause noise updates.
+As the optimal batch size was 238, the last batch of the frog dataset would have been comparably small, causing noisy update steps, hence I decided to drop it.
-The last batch was dropped, to avoid too noisy updates.

 ### References, Papers and Articles